edgardomortiz/Captus/README.md

 mamba create --platform osx-64 -n captus -c bioconda -c conda-forge captus megahit=1.2.9=hfbae3c0_0 mmseqs2=16.747c6
 ```

-**WARNING**: MAFFT v7.525 has a bug that has been corrected in v7.526, consider adding to the commands above `mafft=7.526`
+**WARNING**: MAFFT v7.525 has a bug that has been corrected in v7.526, consider adding to the commands above `mafft=7.526`.
+BBTools v39.76 also contains a bug, if the cleaning step doesn't work, please add `bbmap=39.52` or another different version.

 Then check that `Captus` was correctly installed: